A black case containing a silver engraved gun with a curved blade, possibly a ceremonial or decorative weapon.

-A Khanjar is a traditional ceremonial dagger.
-It is still worn in Oman today.
-Originally, the dagger, whose blade has the shape of a J or a hook, was intended as a weapon for attack or defense.
-But today it is worn as a ceremonial item and a symbol of status.
+A Khanjar is a traditional ceremonial dagger, as still worn in Oman today.
+Originally, the dagger, whose blade is shaped like a J or a hook, was intended as a weapon for attack or defense, but today it is more of a ceremonial garment and a status symbol.

 Materials used

-The making of a Khanjar – a matter between the blacksmith and the owner
+Manufacturing – a matter between the smith and the owner

 Discover Oman with experts who have called it their home